Coral Care

 Corals are sensitive to pollution and sediments.
 Sediment can create cloudy water and be deposited on corals, blocking out the sun and harming the polyps.
 Wastewater discharged into the ocean near the reef can contain too many nutrients that cause seaweeds to overgrow the reef.

-Large Polyp Stony, or LPS, is a hobbyist term used to describe certain types of corals.
-These corals generally have very large, distinct fleshy polyp(s) over a hard-calcareous skeleton.
-Many kinds of corals are included in the group, from brains to chalices, hydnophora to caulastrea.
-These varieties will also lead to a certain amount of variability in care and optimal conditions.
-However, there are some basic general guidelines that may be applied to most members of the group and will aid in their care.
+LPS (Large Polyp Stony) is a hobbyist term used to describe certain types of corals that generally have very large, distinct fleshy polyps over a hard, calcareous skeleton.
+Many kinds of corals are included in the group, from Brains and Chalices to Hydnophora and Caulastrea.
+These varieties also lead to a certain amount of variability in care and optimal conditions.
+That being said, there are some basic general guidelines that may be applied to most members of the group and will aid in their care.

-Many LPS corals have large obvious mouths, and will accept meaty foods like mysis shrimp.
-For some, this feeding is an optional supplement while other species are unable to sustain themselves long-term solely on the products of photosynthesis and will gradually waste away if not fed.
+Special Notes: Many LPS corals have large obvious mouths, and will accept meaty foods like mysis shrimp.
+For some, this feeding is an optional supplement, while other species are unable to sustain themselves long-term solely on the products of photosynthesis and will gradually waste away if not fed.

 For especially fleshy LPS, be sure to allow the coral to close before removing from water to prevent damage to the tissue.